Bachelor of Commerce (BCom)

 With 12 majors to choose from, studying towards a Bachelor of Commerce (BCom) is the perfect way to start your career in business.

 Your major is the subject that you specialise in, taking courses in that subject through to 300-level (normally in your third year).
-Find out more about our major subject areas, the courses available and recommended background through these links to the UC Courses, Subjects and Qualifications webpages:
+Find out more about our major subject areas, the courses available and recommended background through these links to the UC Qualifications and Courses webpages:

 To graduate with a BCom you must complete the requirements of at least one of the 12 major* subjects.
 Each major includes in its compulsory courses five 100-level courses (75 points) selected from six 'core' BCom courses.
 A minimum of 105 points needs to be completed in your first year to finish your BCom within three years.
 Most students will take 120 points in their first year.